 What Is Chirp Wheel?

 The Chirp Wheel is a novel variation of the foam roller, designed to massage the paraspinal muscles with more intensity than its predecessor.
-Chirp Wheel utilizes the same motion as the foam roller, and upon first inspection it could actually appear no different.
-However, unlike foam roller Chirp Wheel massages the spinal erectors with great intensity - potentially breaking up a lot of tension and tightness correlated to back pain.
+Chirp Wheel utilizes the same motion as the foam roller to massage back muscles, and upon first inspection, it could actually appear no different.
+However, unlike a foam roller Chirp Wheel massages the spinal erectors with great intensity - potentially breaking up a lot of tension and tightness correlated to back pain.
 Think of a foam roller as a wide, broad massage to the back, while Chirp Wheel is a slimmer, more targeted approach.

 How Does Chirp Wheel Work?

-Chirp Wheel's second function touched on above is extremely important - arching the back to combat slouched, rounded shoulder posture.
+Chirp Wheel's second function is extremely important - arching the back to combat slouched, rounded shoulder posture.
 This function corrects posture well and can elicit some soothing back cracks.
 Posture correction alone is a reason to consider using the Chirp Wheel, as we see with similar tools like the back cracker board.

 If you are deciding between a rolling massage tool such as Chirp Wheel against a deep tissue trigger point tool like QL Claw, one could be much better for your case than the other.
-Both have merit and both can provide the quick relief you are looking for via different mechanisms.
-That being said - here is a brief review of a few differences between the two.
+Both products have indisputable merit when used correctly and can provide the quick relief you are looking for via different mechanisms.
+That being said - here is a brief review of a few differences between the Chirp Wheel and QL Claw:

 Chirp Wheel is a great posture corrector for the average desk jockey.
 It will help a ton to undo the slouched, rounded shoulder posture most folks hold while sitting.
 If you sit 8+ hours a day like the hunchback of Notre Dame, hopping on the Chirp Wheel after work should feel amazing.

 Is Chirp Wheel Right For Me?